alexnarvais/docs/Opto22/Codesys/groov_epic_rio_setup.md

 1. Open a web browser and acess the **GROOV RIO/EPIC** by one of the following methods:
    1. If the network that the device is connected to uses DHCP then access the device by the DHCP leased IP address or the default hostname that's listed on the information label of the device.
-   2. If the network doesn't use DHCP then install the **groov Find** application to find the device and assign it a static IP address, using the following link:
+   2. If the network doesn't use DHCP then install the **GROOV Find** application to find the device and assign it a static IP address, using the following link:

       https://www.opto22.com/support/resources-tools/downloads/groovfind-exe